ravendb/bootcamp/src/unit3/lesson2/README.md

 }
 ````

 Don't be afraid of these new types.
-Take time to get comfortable with it.
+Take your time to get comfortable with it.

-## Great job!
-Onto Lesson 3!
+## Great Job!

-Awesome!
-You just learned about the metadata concept.
-You are almost an expert!

 **Let's move onto [Lesson 3](../lesson3/README.md).**